frankpermenter/frlib/README.md

 Inner approximations
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-%The following commands reduced an SDP using the non-negative
-%diagonal  matrices as an inner approximation of the PSD cone
+%The following commands reduced an SDP using the non-negative diagonal  matrices as an inner approximation of the PSD cone

 prg = prgR.ReduceDual('d');
 prg = prgR.ReducePrimal('d');